percona/everest-doc/docs/release-notes/Percona-Everest-1.0.0-(2024-06-28).md

     - Downgrading the DB Engine version is not supported.

-- [EVEREST-1069](https://perconadev.atlassian.net/browse/EVEREST-1069) - We're constantly working to enhance our user experience, and we've recently introduced a new page - the components page.
+- [EVEREST-1069](https://perconadev.atlassian.net/browse/EVEREST-1069) - We've recently introduced a new page - the components page.
 This page provides detailed information about the pods and containers, including their status, type, age, and more.

 ## Improvements